Georgetown University Library

 University library in Washington, D.C.

 The Georgetown University Library is the library system of Georgetown University in Washington, D.C.
 The library's holdings now contain approximately 3.5 million volumes housed in seven university buildings across 11 separate collections.

 History

 The Georgetown University Library was created with a donation of over 100 volumes of books in 1796 by Louis William Valentine Dubourg, the third President of Georgetown College.

+Initially, the library was located entirely within one room of now-demolished Old South.
+The library system would continue to grow throughout the 1800s, and in 1891 it moved to Riggs Library, in the south pavilion of Healy Hall.
+The library system by the 1960s consolidated into one unified system, with the smaller "seminar libraries" for individual schools moving their collections to Riggs Library (or Blommer Science Library, which opened for the sciences and mathematics departments in 1962).
+The biggest addition to the library was the opening of Lauinger Library in 1970, with the university collection growing to over 2.3 million volumes on the Main Campus alone.

 Facilities

 Lauinger Library

-The library's largest building, the Joseph Mark Lauinger Memorial Library, is located on Georgetown's main campus and holds the majority of the library system's collections.
+The library's largest building, the Joseph Mark Lauinger Memorial Library, opened in 1970, replacing Riggs Library as the primary library location.
+It is located on Georgetown's main campus and holds the majority of the library system's collections.

 Blommer Science Library

-Blommer Science Library is located in the Reiss Science building, on Georgetown's main campus.
-It stores materials for undergraduate and graduate study in biology, chemistry, computer science, mathematics, and physics.
+Blommer Science Library is located on the third floor of the Reiss Science Building on Georgetown's main campus.
+The library opened in 1962 and stores materials for undergraduate and graduate study in biology, chemistry, computer science, mathematics, and physics.

+The library was planned to be permanently closed in 2019 as part of broader renovations to the building, but ultimately remained open.

+Capitol Campus Library

+The Capitol Campus Library opened in August 2025 as part of the relocation of the School of Continuing Studies to 111 Massachusetts Avenue NW.
+It is located in a single room on the fourth floor of the building, mostly providing information and research services for Capitol Campus academic programs (excluding the Georgetown University Law Center).
+The library also offers course reserve materials and serves as a pickup location for materials from other libraries.

+Prior to August 2025, the School of Continuing Studies had its own library in its previous building located at 640 Massachusetts Avenue NW, known as the Downtown Campus Library.